ddev/ddev-redis-7/README.md

 ```

 > [!IMPORTANT]
 > Authentication is setup by default, and the password is `redis`.
+> If needed, you can auth with a username and password.
-> You can use the password with or without a username.
-Username is `redis` as well.
+> Username is `redis` as well.

 ## Configuration